2024-foss4g-europe/2024-foss4g-europe.github.io/content/registration/_index.md

 ### The ticket shop is closed (as of 21 June)

+**All tickets are sold out and it is not possible to purchase them on site!**

 This has been a fantastic rollercoster ride with a way higher community interest than we were ever expecting based on previous FOSS4GE conferences.